portsmouth/Trinity/README.md

  - As WebGL does not currently support writing to 3D textures from within fragment shaders, the 3D grid has to be represented via 2D textures.
    This is done similarly to the ["flat 3D textures"](https://dl.acm.org/doi/10.5555/844174.844189) of Harris et al (2003).
 See the commentary [here](https://github.com/portsmouth/Trinity/blob/master/js/solver.js#L144) for a detailed description of the scheme used.
  - Pressure projection is currently rather simplistic and done via Jacobi iteration.
-The scheme for handling pressure projection in the presence of solid boundaries is taken from ["Real-Time Simulation and Rendering of 3D Fluids" by Crane et al](http://developer.download.nvidia.com/books/gpu_gems_3/samples/gems3_ch30.pdf).
+The scheme for handling pressure projection in the presence of solid boundaries is taken from ["Real-Time Simulation and Rendering of 3D Fluids"](http://developer.download.nvidia.com/books/gpu_gems_3/samples/gems3_ch30.pdf) by Crane et al (2008).
  - Semi-Lagrangian advection is done via a 4th order Runge-Kutta method.
  - Colliders are currently assumed to be static (i.e. if the SDF is time-dependent, the velocity of the walls will not be transferred to the fluid).
  - Diffusion of the advected terms, as well as fluid viscosity, is ignored (as is common in CFD for graphics).
  - "Neumann" boundary conditions are applied at the edges of the grid (i.e. derivatives are zero at the boundaries, so material flows out freely).
  - Trinity is named after the code name of the [first nuclear weapon test](https://en.wikipedia.org/wiki/Trinity_(nuclear_test)).

-## Parameters

-These are the hard-coded parameters of the solver and volume renderer:

-### Solver parameters

-The fluid solver has the following parameters:

-- *Nx*, *Ny*, *Nz*: the voxel resolution on each axis.
-- *NprojSteps*: the number of Jacobi iterations for the pressure projection step
-- *max_timesteps*: the maximum timestep count, after which the simulation loops
-- *vorticity_scale*: controls the amount of "vorticity confinement" applied, which enhances detail as the expense of simulation stability and correctness (see [Fedkiw & Stam](https://dl.acm.org/doi/10.1145/383259.383260)).
-- *expansion*: simulates local fluid expansion due to heating
-- *timestep*: timestep value, normally fixed at 1.0

-### Renderer parameters

-Volume rendering parameters:

-- *extinctionScale*: scale the medium density (extinction) value
-- *emissionScale*: scale the emission radiance
-- *anisotropy*: set the anisotropy of the phase-function
-- *exposure*: tonemapping exposure
-- *gamma*: tonemapping gamma
-- *saturation*: tonemapping color saturation
-- *sunLatitude*: latitude angle of directional light
-- *sunLongitude*: longitude angle of directional light
-- *sunPower*: power of directional light
-- *sunColor*: color of directional light
-- *skyColor*: color of (uniform) sky dome light
-- *Nraymarch*: number of raymarch steps
-- *max_spp*: maximum number of samples to average the jittered raymarch over
-- *spp_per_frame*: number of spp to run for each frame
-- *show_bounds*: show wireframe grid bounds
-- *colliderDiffuse*: collision SDF diffuse reflection color
-- *colliderSpec*: collision SDF specular reflection color
-- *colliderRoughness*: collision SDF specular roughness

-### Load/Save scene

- - *save scene*: save scene out to a JSON file (filename auto-generated with a timestamp)
- - *load scene*: load a previously saved JSON scene file

-### Keys

-  - Space bar: toggle the simulation play/pause state
-  - ESC key: restart the simulation from time 0.0
-  - F11 key: go fullscreen
-  - O key: dump JSON application state to console, used to generate new presets.
-  - F key: move camera to the standard orientation
-  - H key: toggle the menus and HUD

 ## Programs